West Windsor, New Jersey: Local government

 West Windsor is governed under the Faulkner Act (formally known as the Optional Municipal Charter Law) within the mayor-council form of New Jersey municipal government (Plan 6), implemented based on the recommendations of a Charter Study Commission as of July 1, 1993.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 From the time of its formation in 1797, until 1993, the township was governed by a township committee, which combined both executive and legislative authority.
 In May 1993, West Windsor residents voted to change their form of government to a Faulkner Act form of government.

 First township minutes from April 8, 1797.
 At this meeting, the original township officers were elected.
 Followed the township's February 9, 1797 formation.

 The governing body is comprised of the Mayor and the five-member Township Council.
 Under the township's mayor-council form of government, the mayor and council function as independent branches of government.
 The mayor is the chief executive of the township and heads its administration.
 The mayor is elected in a non-partisan election and serves for a four-year term.
 The mayor may attend council meetings but is not obligated to do so.
 The council is the legislative branch.
 The five members of the township council are elected on a non-partisan basis for four-year terms on a staggered basis, with either two seats (and the mayoral seat) or three seats up for vote in odd-numbered years as part of the November general election.
 At the annual organizational meeting held during the first week of January of each year, the Council elects a president and vice president to serve for one-year terms.
 The council president chairs the meetings of the governing body.
 Starting in 2011, the township's elections were shifted from May to November as part of an effort to lower costs of running standalone municipal elections and as part of an effort to increase voter participation.

-As of 2023, the mayor of West Windsor is Hemant Marathe, whose term of office ends December 31, 2025; Marathe is the first Indian-American to serve as the township's mayor.
-Members of the West Windsor Township Council are Council President Andrea Sue Mandel (2023), Council Vice President Michael Ray Stevens (2023), Sonia Gawas (2023), Linda Geevers (2023) and Martin Whitfield (2025).
+As of 2026, the mayor of West Windsor is Hemant Marathe, whose term of office ends January 14, 2030.
+Marathe is the first Indian-American to serve as the township's mayor.
+Members of the West Windsor Township Council are Council President Sonia Gawas (2027), Council Vice President Andrea Mandel (2027), Joe Charles (2029), Linda Geevers (2029) and Daniel Weiss (2027).

 In June 2017, council president Peter Mendonez resigned from office.
 Council vice president Allison Miller was chosen to serve as acting council president and Jyotika Bahree was appointed to fill the vacant seat left by Miller expiring in December 2019.
 In the November 2018 general election, Yingchao "YZ" Zhang was elected to serve the balance of the term of office.

 In June 2015, the township council selected Hemant Marathe to fill the vacant seat expiring December 2015 of Kristina Samonte, who had resigned from office in the previous month as she was relocating out of the township.